Preheat the oven to 350°F.

-Place the cauliflower in the dish with the stock and cover tightly with foil.
-Bake for about 40 minutes, or until a knife can go into it easily.
+Place the cauliflower in the dish with the stock mixture and cover tightly with foil.
+Bake for about 40 minutes, or a knife can go into it easily.
 It should be cooked throughout but still a little firm.

 Heat 1 teaspoon of oil in a large fry pan over medium-high heat.
 Gently place the cauliflower steaks in the pan.
 Let it cook for about 4 to 6 minutes on each side.
 You want to get it golden brown.
 Don’t fuss with it too much, or it will fall apart.

 Set the cauliflower aside and keep warm.